Introduction to Colormap in MATLAB

 Conclusion

-MATLAB as a system that utilizes arrays as its basic data element.
-As you must be familiar with the point that arrays do not require any dimensioning, and thus enabling MATLAB to solve problems related to computing, especially those involving matrix & vector formulations with better performance.
+MATLAB is a system that utilizes arrays as its basic data element.
+You must be familiar with the point that arrays do not require any dimensioning, thus enabling MATLAB to solve problems related to computing, especially those involving matrix & vector formulations with better performance.

-In addition to its computing powers, MATLAB also provides its users the ability to draw and visualize the data for better understanding and drawing inferences.
+In addition to its computing powers, MATLAB also allows its users to draw and visualize the data for better understanding and inferences.

 All these capabilities are achieved by MATLAB in significantly less amount of time when its performance is compared to a non-interactive programming language like C.